-The Assisted Reproductive Technology Act 2007 (ART Act) and the Assisted Reproductive Technology Regulation 2009 (ART Regulation) established a Central Register to support information for donor conceived individuals, donors of sperm, eggs and embryos, parents and siblings of children who are donor conceived, and those born through surrogacy arrangements and health services providing ART.
+The Assisted Reproductive Technology Act 2007 (ART Act) and the Assisted Reproductive Technology Regulation 2009 (ART Regulation) established a Central Register to support information for donor conceived people, donors of sperm, eggs and embryos, parents and siblings of children who are donor conceived, and those born through surrogacy arrangements and health services providing ART.

-In order to ensure that the Central Register holds information about all donors and donor conceived individuals, the ART Act and Regulation require ART providers to collect and store information about donors and women undergoing ART treatment and to provide this information to the NSW Ministry of Health for inclusion on the Central Register within two months of the birth of every live baby conceived using a donated gamete.Information on the Central Register can be accessed by individuals conceived using donated gametes once they turn 18 years of age.
+In order to ensure that the Central Register holds information about all donors and donor conceived people, the ART Act and Regulation require ART providers to collect and store information about donors and women undergoing ART treatment and to provide this information to the NSW Ministry of Health for inclusion on the Central Register within two months of the birth of every live baby conceived using a donated gamete.Information on the Central Register can be accessed by people conceived using donated gametes once they turn 18 years of age.
 The ART Act also allows parents to access certain non-identifying information about their child's donor, and donors to access non-identifying information about their offspring.

 The Central Register commenced on 1 January 2010 with the commencement of the ART Act and the ART Regulation.
 Since that date all ART providers have been required to provide identifying information about donors, the children born as a result of ART treatment using donated gametes and their mothers, the NSW Ministry of Health for inclusion on the Central Register.